+Resident's health needs were regularly reviewed with appropriate input from multidisciplinary practitioners where required, with reports evidenced in files.
 The inspector reviewed some care plans and medical notes and saw that they had access to a general practitioner (GP), to an out of hours GP service and to a range of allied health professionals such as physiotherapists, speech and language therapists (SALT) dieticians, chiropodists, opticians and dental services and those specialists previously mentioned under Outcome 8.

 The inspector was satisfied that residents' nutritional needs were met to an acceptable standard.
 Weights were recorded if residents had lost or gained weight.
 The menu choices were on display.
-Photographs had been taken of various meal choices and these served as a reminder for residents.
+The menu choices for the week were discussed and agreed at the residents' weekly meeting although choices were also provided for residents who did not like the main option.
 Staff volunteered more appropriate choices when healthy eating was encouraged.
 The inspector saw that mealtimes were flexible and fitted around residents' social and work life.
+There was an adequate supply of food to make sandwiches or hot meals for lunch although most of the residents were out and about at that time.
+The inspector saw that those that were in the centre joined the staff for the meal.
+The inspector also saw that residents were supported in preparing and cooking the meals and in the cleaning up afterwards.